jingweizhanghuai/Morn_doc/docs/MathParser.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example, we defined our own function ``r2a`` and ``a2r``, which
-can converse between angle and radian.
+can converse values between angle and radian.

 .. code:: c